informatics-isi-edu/chaise/doc/annotation.md

  - **comment**: contains a JSON array

-It is expected in the future these keys to be renamed to some useful URLs.
+It is expected in the future that key to be renamed to some useful URL.

-The below tables explains the meaning of the possible values for the two keys.
+The below tables explains the meaning of the possible values for the key.

 - **_comment_** _key_ _values_